syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI functionalities.md

 ### Customizing Close Menu

-When two or more documents used in the DockingManager the Close, CloseAll and CloseAllButThis menu item will be available for the document window.
+When two or more documents used in the DockingManager the Close, CloseAll and CloseAllButThis menu items are available for the document window.
 To collapse the visibility of these menu item, set the property **ShowClose** , **ShowCloseAll** and **ShowCloseAllButThis** as **False**.

 {% highlight xml %}